-Interest income from policy loans amounted to ₱26.922 million and ₱34.47 million in 2023 and 2022, respectively, were recognized in profit or loss under 'Others - net'.
+Interest income from policy loans amounted to ₱26.79 million and ₱26.92 million in 2024 and 2023, respectively, were recognized in profit or loss under 'Others' under Other Revenue.

 The Company provides an allowance for policy loans and the related capitalized interest periodically to reflect the estimated realizable value of the receivables as at each reporting date.
+The roll forward analysis of the allowance for credit losses on policy loans receivable is as follows: